A DISH FOR A KING

 SCENE I

-A civil war is wrecking havoc between two Inca brothers who claim the throne as theirs.
+A civil war wrecked havoc between two Inca brothers who claimed the throne as theirs.

 History as we know it:

-The so awaited 'Wiracochas' or 'godsend bearded' in their language, took several Indian hostages but kept this loyal server, this young fellow Indian Called 'Felipillo' who was born on a near Island called Puna.
+The so awaited 'Wiracochas' or 'godsend bearded' in their language, took several Indian hostages but kept this Indian Called 'Felipillo' who was born on a near Island called Puna.

-He was used as their translator immediately.
-At first, he tried to explain of the Incas civil war which involved Huascar and his half Brother Atahualpa.
-Actually Atahualpa escaped when he's gotten hostage by Huascar 6 months before.
+He learned Spanish in few months and became their translator immediately.
+At first, he tried to explain of the Incas civil war which involved Huascar and his half brother Atahualpa.
+Actually Atahualpa had escaped from a prison 6 months before.

 SUDDENLY...